You’re in Winter

 Books for winter

-The Art of Coorie: How to Live Happy the Scottish Way by Gabriella Bennett – Learn the Scottish version of hygge and coorie in by a woodfire with a good dram of whisky.
+The Art of Coorie: How to Live Happy the Scottish Way by Gabriella Bennett – Learn the Scottish version of hygge and coorie in by a woodfire with a good cup of tea.

 Laziness Does Not Exist by Devon Price – The title says it all.
 Why and when did laziness become such a terrible thing?